Firefox Tips: How to View Page Source in External Editor

 “view-source:” command is a browser command that can be used to view the source of a web page.
 Also you can view source of a web page by selecting the “view source” option in the right click context menu.

 Usually the source of the web page opens in the internal editor.
-But if you want to validate the elements of the page, the default editor may not be suitable.
+But if you want to , the default editor may not be suitable.
 One option is to copy the contents from the default editor to the web page editor of your choice.
 Another option is to attach an external editor so that whenever you try to view the source of the web page it will open in the external editor.

 Before learning to configure external editor to view source let us check the “view-source:” command which is available on almost all browser software available in market.

 “view-source:” command with Google Chrome, Firefox and IE

 You can use the “view-source:” command to view the source of any web page.
 This command will help you to view the source code without first accessing the page itself.
 All the major three browsers Google Chrome, Firefox and IE offer this feature.

 The following is the syntax of the “view-source:” command.
 Type it is the address bar and the browser will fetch the source code of the page for you.